Food Help > Free Summer Food

 SUN Bucks Benefits

 SUN Bucks expire 4 months after the date of issuance.
-Once families receive their benefit, they have 122 days to spend down the funds before they will be invalid.
-Therefore, families should prioritize spending SUN Bucks before other funds like SNAP (Basic Food/EBT).
+Once families receive their benefits, they have 122 days to spend down the funds before they will be invalid.
+Therefore, families should prioritize spending SUN Bucks before other funds like Basic Food (SNAP/EBT).

 Frequently Asked Questions